TVHTE/Final_Project/REPORT.md

 Depending on which country is selected, this function filters the 'raw' data.
 This function requires three input arguments, the raw data, the key on which to filter and the value. it returns the filtered data.

+### Challenges

+During this project, there were several challanges.
+At first ignorance is no bless when designing your own site.
+Things such as datamaps, are very helpful when the existence is known.

+Linking different visualizations was also harder than expected.
+For a lot of graphs and charts examples are given.
+However, most of the time the input data which is used for these examples completely differ.
+In order to link everything nicely, the data needs to be reformatted several times.